Veloxium/film-ticket/README.md

-This is a [Next.js](https://nextjs.org/) project Order Ticket. for My Final Exam Semester 2.
+This is a [Next.js](https://nextjs.org/) project, with title "Cinema Ticket Web". for My Final Exam Semester 2.

 ## Getting Started